Erias Lukwago

-Erias Lukwago Ssalongo (born 11 May 1970), is a Ugandan lawyer and politician.
-He is the lord mayor of the city of Kampala, the capital of Uganda and the largest metropolitan area in the country.
-He was first elected to that position on 14 January 2011.
+Erias Lukwago Ssalongo (born 11 May 1970) is a Ugandan lawyer and politician who served as the 19th mayor of Kampala, the capital city of Uganda, from January 2011 to January 2026.
+He was defeated by Ronald Balimwezo in the January 2026 general election, who succeeded him as mayor.

+He was first elected on 15 January, 2011 during the 2011 general elections.
 He was voted out of office on 25 November 2013 by councillors after a tribunal found him guilty of incompetence and abuse of office.
 The Kampala Capital City Authority councillors voted 29 to 3 to impeach him.
 He was re-instated on 28 November 2013 after the high court judge Yasin Nyanzi ordered Kampala minister Frank Tumwebaze to stop the implementation of the tribunal report that paved way for his censure.

-In May 2021, Erias Lukwago was sworn in as lord mayor of Kampala, for the third term (2021 - 2026).
+After being re-elected in the January 2021 general election, Lukwago was sworn in for his third term as Lord Mayor of Kampala in May 2021.
+He was subsequently defeated in the January 2026 general election.

 Background and education

 He was born in Kabungo Village, in present-day Kalungu District, on 11 May 1970, to Muhhamoud Mirundi and Salmati Nakayaga.
 Lukwago is reported to have more than twenty siblings.

-Lukwago attended Makerere University between 1995 until 1997, graduating with a Bachelor of Laws degree.
+Lukwago attended Makerere University from 1995 to 1997, graduating with a Bachelor of Laws degree.
 He went on to obtain a Diploma in Legal Practice from the Law Development Center in 1998.
 He also holds a Certificate in Advocacy Skills from the International Law Institute.

-Work experience
+Political career

 Since 1998, Lukwago has worked as the managing partner in the offices of Lukwago and Company Advocates, a Kampala-based law firm that specializes in constitutional law and human rights law.
-In 2005, he was elected to the Ugandan Parliament, on the Democratic Party ticket, representing the Central Kampala Constituency.
+In 2005, he was elected to the Parliament of Uganda, on the Democratic Party ticket, representing the Kampala Central Constituency.
 While in parliament, he served on the Legal and Parliamentary Affairs Committee and on the Local Government Accounts Committee.
 He resigned from Parliament in 2011 and was elected Lord Mayor of the City of Kampala.
 Lukwago has in the past served as national legal adviser to the Democratic Party in Uganda, and as Shadow Minister for Justice and Constitutional Affairs.

 On 20 May 2011, Lukwago was sworn in as Lord Mayor of Kampala for a five-year term.
 In 2016 he was sworn in for his second term.
+In 2013, Lukwago was impeached by councillors of the Kampala Capital City Authority on allegations of abuse of office, misconduct and incompetence, and his office at City Hall was closed.
+He challenged the impeachment in court, and the High Court later declared it unlawful.
+Following his re-election in the February 2016 general election, Lukwago faced delays in accessing his office, with officials citing a court directive maintaining the status quo, while he accused the government and President Yoweri Museveni of undermining his mandate.
 On 26 May 2021, he was sworn in for his third term as the Lord Mayor of Kampala Capital City.

-On the 2nd of September 2025, Lukwango announced that he will return to contest for Kampala Lord mayorship in the 2026 electoral race.